OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/12 December 2010.md

 ## Books, Research, and Cultural Commentary

 - "**Planet X, Comets and Earth Changes**" by James McCanney presents mostly accurate ideas on cometary behavior and planetary formation
-- "**Lost Star of Myth and Time**" contains accurate theories about precession caused by binary star rotation and Sirius-related gravitational influences
 - Evidence suggests Earth's rotation was affected during **Sirius B's** eclipse of **Sirius A**, indicating a gravitational connection

 ---